ttm/gmaneLegacy/README.rst

 For greater control of customization (and debugging), clone the repo and install with pip with -e:

     $ git clone https://github.com/ttm/gmane.git

     $ pip install -e <path_to_repo>

+This install method is especially useful with reload function from IPython.lib.deepreload and the standard importlib.

 Functionalities are based on physics articles on interaction networks:
 [1] Stability in human interaction networks: primitive typology of vertex, prominence of measures and activity statistics: http://arxiv.org/abs/1310.7769